 Facial Hair in the Workplace

-Dress codes in the workplace are nothing new, but some are more comprehensive than others and can even go into detail about more than just what you wear.
-Among the areas that may or may not be covered is facial hair, but setting a beard policy can be more complicated than you might expect.
+Dress codes in the workplace are nothing new, but some company dress codes are more comprehensive than others and can even go into detail about more than just what attire or appearance guidelines employees must follow.
+Among the areas that may or may not be covered in dress code requirements is facial hair policies, but setting rules around beards can be more complicated than expected for HR departments and employers to navigate.

 Are beards professional or unprofessional?